henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 sacm-statement:

 : every SACM components produces information in this format.
-This CIE can be considered the root IE for every SACM message generated.
+This subject can be considered the root IE for every SACM message generated.
 There MUST be at least one content element included in a SACM statement and if there are more than one, they are ordered in a sequence.

 : statement-metadata